learning-layers/Attacher/README.md

 How Does it Work
 ================
-1. Adds a MetaBox to Post edit view that lists all user collections and any collections that have been marked as shared within the system.
+1. Adds a MetaBox to Post edit view that allows user to switch between two tagclouds.
+The default one consists of all user tags and the other one consists of all tags user within the system (excludes private tags by other users).
-2. Selecting each collection shown a tagcloud that can be used to browse the tagged resources from specific collection (please note that user root collection will show a tagcloud for all user resources and it can be used to browse resources from multiple collections).
-  * Shared collections from other users do not affect the this tagcloud
+2. Clicking on a tag will search the system for resources and show them in two lists.
+The first one will hold all the resources created by the user and the other one will hold all the resources created by others.
-3. Resources are draggable and can be dropped on the post content editor (please note that a resource anchor element is holding some additional information that would allow to trigger the file downloads in future).
+3. Resources are draggable and can be dropped on the post content editor (please note that default drag-and-drop is used, thus this will not add any additional information to the links; this will not allow to download uploaded files).
-4. When a post is viewed, all the links pointing to uploaded files will have a listener that would trigger the download of a corresponding file.
-5. A user can also rate the post while it is being viewed.
+4. A user can also rate the post while it is being viewed.
 In case of MU setup the credentials of the currently logged in user will be used (those will be extracted from the blogs owned by the user).
 A fallback to current blog credentials will be used instead.